Focus Area

 Investments in agriculture are critical to reducing poverty and boosting food security.
 Strengthening agriculture and food systems has the potential to improve the lives of millions of farmers and presents tremendous opportunities for people along the value chain, from farmers to consumers.

 Agribusiness is diverse and complex, and a successful value chain requires the entire system to perform.
-But in many countries, the sector faces significant challenges, including resource scarcity, climate change, and access to finance.
+But in many countries, the sector faces significant challenges, including resource scarcity, extreme weather, and access to finance.
 IFC is uniquely positioned to lead in agribusiness investment with its private and blended finance solutions, as well as advisory services tailored to the needs of large and small businesses.
-Blended finance allows IFC to support projects in the agricultural sector that may not attract commercial funding due to perceived high risks in this sector.
-It also allows for the provision of affordable funding with less demanding terms, which allows IFC to invest in early stage or riskier projects that hold high potential for development impact and financial sustainability.

 The Global Agriculture and Food Security Program Private Sector Window

 The Global Agriculture and Food Security Program (GAFSP) Private Sector Window uses blended finance solutions and concessional funding to support projects designed to improve the livelihoods of smallholder farmers living in the world’s poorest countries.
-Investing across the entire food supply chain, from farm inputs to logistics and storage, to processing and financing, the Private Sector Window specializes in early-stage agribusiness projects with a high potential for development impact.
+Investing across the entire food supply chain, from farm inputs to logistics and storage, to processing and financing, the GAFSP Private Sector Window specializes in early-stage agribusiness projects with a high potential for development impact.

 In addition to its investment support, GAFSP deploys advisory funds to strengthen potential investment clients and increase the complementarity between GAFSP Public Sector Window and Private Sector Window projects and activities.
 Through IFC’s Advisory Services, GAFSP helps raise capacity building by providing on-the-ground training and advice for businesses and farmers in improving farmer productivity, strengthening standards, reducing risks and mitigating climate change effects.